LifeCalendarTeam/life_calendar/docs/api/README.md

 if the error was because of a problem in activities or emotions: it only tells whether it was in the types or in the proportions.
 Also note, that though there is the `error_type` field added, the usual field `error` (described in the beginning of the docs and containing a human-readable error) is not removed from responses of the method.

+If there is the `error_type` field in the response, and it is either of `incorrect_type`, `duplicated_type` or `incorrect_proportion`, the response will also contain the `bad_ae_type` ("ae" stands for activity/emotion) key, value of which is the type of activity/emotion which caused the error described in the response.

 ### `/api/days/<id: int>`